 Get Moving: Although it might seem like a quick run or sweat session will cramp your to-do list, exercising will actually boost your energy levels and make you more focused.
 So do your mind (and body!) a favor and tie up those laces.

 Give yourself a mani/pedi: Or any kind of self-care for that matter.
-No matter if it’s painting your nails or taking that long, hot bath you’ve been dreaming about, remind yourself that self-care is not an indulgent; it’s a necessity for your well-being.
+No matter if it’s painting your nails or taking that long, hot bath you’ve been dreaming about, remind yourself that self-care is not an indulgence; it’s a necessity for your well-being.

 Meditate: If you ask me, nothing relaxes the mind quite like a few hip openers.
 (Child’s Pose, anyone?)
 But even if yoga isn’t your cup of tea, simply sitting quietly, focusing on your breath through meditation will have a huge impact on calming your nerves.